Related articles

 --------

-There is now one very difficult thing to do: wait.
-Wait for a member of the core team to review the pull request and comment on it or merge it.
+Now there is one very difficult thing to do: wait.
+Wait for a member of the central team to review the withdrawal request and comment or merge it.
 Wait without reloading the Github page every 5 seconds.
-Just move on to something else and wait for an e-mail notification.
+Just move on and wait for an email notification: the request has been merged.

-I started with ActiveStorage, I’m going to stick with it for now.
-I don’t have a feature I want to add to it so from time to time I check the issues on Github in search of inspiration.
-The bug I found that’s related to ActiveStorage and pretty easy to fix is the following: https://github.com/rails/rails/issues/35953
+I've started with ActiveStorage, I'll stick with it for now.
+I don't have any features to add to it, so from time to time I check the issues on Github for inspiration.
+The bug I found, related to ActiveStorage and fairly easy to fix, is the following: https://github.com/rails/rails/issues/35953

 Great!
-I now have my next thing contribution and this time, it’s code.
-Code goes with testing, so I have to prepare my development environment to run the test suite of Rails.
-Scary, but nothing unachievable :)
+Now I have my next contribution and this time it's the code.
+Code goes hand in hand with testing, so I need to prepare my development environment to run the Rails test suite.
+Scary, but nothing impossible:)

-There are mainly two roads for this: one can either install all the dependencies or run everything in a virtual machine.
-I’m personally going to do both for the sake of learning, but I’ll only mention the easiest way in this blog, the virtual machine way.
+There are mainly two ways to do this: you can either install all the dependencies, or run everything in a virtual machine.
+Personally, I'm going to do both for the sake of learning, but I'll only mention the easiest method in this blog, that of the virtual machine.
+I followed this guide first: https://github.com/rails/rails-dev-box

 $ # in the host: